 Completion of 12 credits of coursework with a grade of at least C- including IMMR200: Introduction to Immigration and Migration Studies or HIST222: Immigration and Ethnicity in America (or its equivalent) and a capstone course, IMMR400: Immigrant Life Stories: A Practicum in Oral History.
 The other two courses can be chosen from multiple disciplines.
 Click here for a list of immigration and migration related courses.
 Courses not listed may be selected as long as they are related to immigration and migration.
 To check whether a course is applicable, please e-mail firstname.lastname@example.org

-Attend at least two co-curricular activities each semester relating to immigration and migration studies that could include special guest presentations, film screenings, academic conferences, and community building activities.
+Attend at least two co-curricular activities sponsored by the Center.
+The Center puts on a number of activities each semester, which are published on our website or on our social media pages.
+These include special guest presentations, film screenings, reading group, academic conferences, and community building activities.

 Who can apply for the transcript notation?